Are you feeling overwhelmed? Try these 5 things to do when you are feeling overwhelmed.

 And finally be sure save this list somewhere, on Pinterest or your bookmarks, and look back every once in awhile.
 We all need reminders, I will be looking at this often as well!
 Stress is making us unhappy and unhealthy.
 It’s time to take control and stop being overwhelmed all of the time.

 Need more help being less overwhelmed?
-Check out the FREE webinar 3 Strategies to Stop Feeling So Overwhelmed.
+Check out Saying Goodbye to Survival Mode.